CrisesUrv/microaggregation-based_anonymization_tool/README.md

 	- *numeric_continuous*: decimal numbers
 	- *date*: dates in format yyyy/mm/dd
 	- *categoric*: textual values
 	- *semantic*: semantic nominal values.
-For semantic attributes, it is necessary to specify the location of an OWL ontology modeling the domain of the attribute values; see an example in the XML configuration files included in the 'datasets' directory [URL dataset directory hyperlink]
+For semantic attributes, it is necessary to specify the location of an OWL ontology modeling the domain of the attribute values; see an example in the XML configuration files included in the ['datasets'](https://github.com/CrisesUrv/microaggregation-based_anonymization_tool/tree/master/data_anonymization_tool/datasets) directory.

 Notice that numerical attributes are normalized by the variance of the sample, in order to prevent attributes with wide ranges from dominating attributes with narrower ranges.